 When you can name your recurring pattern, you can build a specific rule to prevent it.
 Specific rules beat generic motivation.

-With the trading journal app, Trarity tracks mistake patterns automatically and highlights behavioral leaks tied to your real trade history.
+With Trarity, mistake patterns are tracked automatically and behavioral leaks are highlighted against your real trade history.